gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 installing dependencies, run:

 - `npm run develop` to fire up the development server
-- `npm run build` to build the site (check the `/public` folder after it’s done)
+- `npm run build` to build the site (check the `/public` folder after it's done)

 ## An alternative to HTML caching

-Now let’s bring these threads together.
-Let’s say you have a WordPress site.
+Now let's bring these threads together.
+Let's say you have a WordPress site.
-You’re caching the content, which is nice for performance, but you’re building on it now and want to move to a more modern web development experience.
+You're caching the content, which is nice for performance, but you're building on it now and want to move to a more modern web development experience.

 One path is the one I took -- for the last three years, I was using a similar